Syra/YT2Grayjay/README.md

 # YT2Grayjay
 Simple Scripts to convert youtube History to grayjay history
+Update: Now added a Playlist conversion from Freetube to Grayjay.
+ZY is not palnned (use the plugin for that)

 We have now 2 of these.
-YTTakeout2Grayjay converts a Google Takeoutfile YTWatchmarker2Grayjay converts a exported Watchmarker DB What is Watchmarker? - https://github.com/sniklaus/youtube-watchmarker?tab=readme-ov-file
+YTTakeout2Grayjay converts a Google Takeoutfile YTWatchmarker2Grayjay converts a exported Watchmarker DB FTPlay2Grayjay.py converts a freetube Playlists.db What is Watchmarker? - https://github.com/sniklaus/youtube-watchmarker?tab=readme-ov-file

 ##Requirements